 If you'd like to incorporate more decorations while also transitioning to more buffet-style dining, then you can consider our additional widths of 42, 45, 48, and 52 inches.
 Starting at 48 inches wide, you get a bonus perk: you're able to seat another person on each end of the table.
 Let's say you can only fit an 8-foot-long table in your space.
 Normally that would only seat 8 people, but if you make the table 48 inches wide you'll be able to seat 10 people.

 3. Select the type of wood

-Our standard base option of southern pine is a beautiful yet inexpensive wood.
-We start with it because it saves you money while ensuring you still get gorgeous wood grain and multiple color options.
-While it is a softwood, meaning it will wear and dent more easily over time, it still looks great, has plenty of character, and will result in a table that lasts for years.
+If you're looking for beautiful yet inexpensive wood, you could go with yellow pine or poplar.
+They save you money while ensuring you still get gorgeous wood grain and a wood that can be stained in many different ways.
+While they are softer woods, meaning they will wear and dent more easily over time, they still look great, have plenty of character, and will result in a table that lasts for years.

 If you have young kids, you use your table a lot, or you just want a table that is going to stay smoother for longer, then we recommend considering one of our upgraded wood species.

 The next step up would be oak.
 We specifically use red oak because it is a very durable, heavy hardwood with amazing grain character.
 It also accepts stain very well, so it can be finished in multiple colors.

 After oak, the next step up would be maple.
 It's even harder than red oak but comes with a much lighter, neutral color.

 Finally, our last wood option is walnut.
 The is a naturally darker wood that features hues of brown, purple, and chocolate.
 Though it's softer than maple and red oak, it's still considered a hardwood and is very durable.
 What makes it so special and sought after is its rich color.